Is IT for me and how do I get started?

 To get started, discover the opportunities and resources available in your area and online.
 You’ll find a helpful list of ideas below.

-- Make a list of the type of IT work you believe you’d be interested in.
-For ideas, download our IT Career Guide below.
+1. List your interests: Make a list of the type of IT work you believe you’d be interested in.
+Is it cybersecurity?
+Or web design?
+Or project management?
+Your list will help you narrow your focus.

-- Attend a local IT networking group in your area, like Tech After Five.
-You’ll network with others in the field – employers, students, and other job seekers.
+5. Network.
+Network.
+Network: Like most everything in life, your career will depend on your relationships.
+Attend a local IT networking group in your area, like Tech After Five – virtually or in-person.
+You’ll network with others in the field – employers, students, and other job seekers – and learn about new companies, educational opportunities and job categories.

 Once you’ve developed some basic skills and have an area of IT you’d like to pursue, you can start to pursue educational opportunities like certifications and formal degrees.